Zeenobit/moonshine_save/README.md

 ## Example

 See [examples/army.rs](examples/army.rs) for a minimal application which demonstrates how to save/load game state in detail.

-## Bevy Components

-Some built-in Bevy components reference entities, most notably `Parent` and `Children`.
-While this crate does support loading of `Parent` and `Children` (you must enable "hierarchy" feature for this), none of the other Bevy components are supported.
-The rationale for this is that these components are often used for game aesthetics, rather than saved game data.

-Ideally, your saved game data should be completely separate from the aesthetic elements.

 ## Dynamic Save File Path